hundeo:

 The right food

-In any case, the Boerboel needs daily exercise to be satisfied and busy.
-An important aspect in the keeping is an escape-proof area, which the dog will guard attentively.
-For the keeping and care, the territorial behavior of the dog should not be underestimated, because it is innate in every Boerboel.
+The Boerboel definitely needs daily exercise to keep it happy and busy.
+An important aspect of keeping a Boerboel is an escape-proof area that the dog guards carefully.
+The territorial behavior of the dog should not be underestimated when keeping and caring for it, as it is innate in every Boerboel.

 Suitable accessories

-In principle, no special things are needed to keep a Boerboel.
-But you should be aware that the dog is very strong and heavy.
-He should wear a sturdy and well-fitting collar.
-Chains and collars with spikes are not suitable, as they can cause pain to the dog.
-Depending on how well your Boerboel walks on a leash, he can be kept on a harness.
+In principle, nothing special is required to keep a Boerboel.
+However, you should be aware that the dog is very strong and heavy.
+It should therefore wear a sturdy, well-fitting collar.
+Chains and collars with spikes are not suitable as they can cause the dog pain.
+Depending on how well the Boerboel walks on a lead, it can also be walked on a harness.

-The leash for a full-grown boerboel should also be sturdy.
-The popular flexible leashes are not suitable for very large and strong dogs and should not be used.
-In everyday life, a short leash is sufficient.
-For training you can use a drag line.
-However, in the beginning it makes sense to have a dog trainer show you how to use it.
+The lead must also be sturdy.
+The popular soft leads are unsuitable for very large and strong dogs and should not be used.
+A short lead is sufficient for everyday use.
+A trailing lead can be used for training.
+In the beginning, however, it makes sense to have a dog trainer show you how to use the lead.

 Your Boerboel will probably enjoy spending time in the garden.
-Here you should offer him a dry place to lie down, from which he can observe the terrain.
-The human-oriented dog is unsuitable for pure kennel and outdoor keeping.
+You should offer him a dry place to lie down from where he can observe the area.
+He is not suitable for keeping in a kennel only.

 Boerboel history